 First and foremost a huge thank you to the children who so willingly participated in this evaluation, the enthusiasm and excitement about the programme was contagious, facilitating easy interviews.
 Of course, a huge thank you to school administrative staff, especially teachers whose class activities were at times interrupted by the interviews, but you readily helped out and enabled access to children.
 To the principals and teachers involved in the interviews, again a big thank you.
 This evaluation was conducted at a time when your pressures and time restraints at work were prevalent due to the lockdowns you had to deal with.
 The time you did spare for the interviews were much appreciated and the observations you shared were insightful and valuable.

+Many thanks to the NZ Lotteries Board, without their significant support this research project could not have taken place, this has been much appreciated, thank you!

-very big thank you to the whole Taku Wairua team, although not a lot of time was spent with you in person, the times we had together were warm and welcoming and helpfully responsive.
+A very big thank you to the whole Taku Wairua team, although not a lot of time was spent with you in person, the times we had together were warm and welcoming and helpfully responsive.
 The lack of time spent with you was important, as it is better not to be too close and influenced by project members whose project is being evaluated, but I would have loved more opportunity to spend time together.

 Nga mihi maioha!

 Bibliography